simranbisht07/MSA-Dashboard/README.md

 This dashboard demonstrates how Power BI can turn raw Excel data into a complete business intelligence solution.

-### Screenshots/Demos
+9. ### Screenshots/Demos
-Show what the dasboard looks loke
+Show what the dasboard looks like https://github.com/simranbisht07/MSA-Dashboard/blob/main/Snapshot-MSA-Dashboard.png